jsalort/pymanip/doc/instruments/shortcut.rst

 ========================================

 The instrument classes are the basic objects that we use to communicate with various scientific instruments.
-They are implemented in the FluidLab_ project.
-The documentation can be found on `fluidlab.instruments class documentation <https://fluidlab.readthedocs.io/en/latest/generated/fluidlab.instruments.html>`_.
+They are implemented in the FluidLab_ project in the :mod:`fluidlab.instruments` module.

 The :mod:`pymanip.instruments` module, along with the :ref:`list_instruments cli command<list_instruments>` are simple tools, designed to simplify access to these classes.